-Evidence on whether the COVID-19 vaccination reduces the chance of passing on the virus isn't clear.
-Most vaccines reduce the overall risk of infection, but some vaccinated people may get mild or asymptomatic infection and can still pass the virus on.
+Most vaccines reduce the overall risk of infection and reduces the chance of passing on the virus, but some vaccinated people may get mild or asymptomatic infection and can still pass the virus on.

 It's highly likely that any infection in a vaccinated person will be less severe and that viral shedding will be shortened.

 |18+||2 primary doses plus a booster dose||4 weeks (booster 3 months after second dose)||4 weeks|

 2 primary doses plus a booster dose||8 weeks (booster 3 months after second dose)||4 weeks|

 2 primary doses plus a booster dose||4 weeks (booster 3 months after second dose)||4 weeks|